Please login to view the full page

 What if my employee is due to take parental leave such as maternity or adoption leave but has been furloughed?
 (Updated 27 April)

-If your employee is eligible for Statutory Maternity Pay (SMP) or Maternity Allowance, the normal rules apply, and they are entitled to claim up to 39 weeks of statutory pay or allowance.
+If your employee is eligible for Statutory Maternity Pay (SMP) or Maternity Allowance, or a another form of statutory pay, the normal rules apply, and they are entitled to claim up to 39 weeks of statutory pay or allowance.

 Employees on unpaid leave cannot be furloughed, unless they were placed on unpaid leave after 28 February.